-Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
+Additional Things to Check During a Walkaround Inspection Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
 There are more things to inspect on a combination vehicle than on a single vehicle.
-(For example, tires, wheels, lights, reflectors, etc.).
-However, there are also some new things to check.
+(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
 These are discussed below.

-Do these checks in addition to those already listed in Section 2, "Step 5: Do Walk-around Inspection."
+Do these checks in addition to those already listed in Section 2, "Step 5: Walkaround Inspection."